 FreshBooks is all about helping the little guys.
-Usually that means helping people who are just starting out in business, but in one case we are helping people who are starting over in life.
+Usually that means helping people who are just starting out in business, but in one case we’re helping someone who is starting over in life.

 26 years ago, Del Hendrixson made a mistake that cost her a year and changed her life forever.
 She made the mistake of helping people the wrong way.
 She forged documents to give illegal immigrants in the United States access to basic social services.

-She made good on that promise.
-In a big way.
-In 1982, starting with $20 in her garage, she founded Bajito Onda, a 501(c)(3) charity to help former prisoners rebuild their lives and reconnect with society by teaching them creative professions like printing, design, and publishing.
+She made good on that promise in a big way — with just $20 and her garage.
+In 1982, she founded Bajito Onda, a 501(c)(3) charitable organization to help former prisoners rebuild their lives and reconnect with society by teaching them creative professions like printing, design and publishing.

 The difference she has made is astounding.
 Over 25 years, she has personally trained over 10,000 people in Dallas to be self-sufficient, contributing members of society.
 She has presented to the United Nations.
-She has grown her organization to include half a million of members from around the world, from America to El Salvador to Honduras to Africa.
-She likes to call them her underground family.
+She has grown her organization to include half a million of members from around the world, from the U.S. to El Salvador, and Honduras to Africa.
+She calls them her underground family.

-Bajito Onda is well known for its extensive collection of prisoner art made by members of the Bajito Onda family.
-Del started collecting after she was tapped to organize prisoner art shows where prisoners never got a penny in return.
-Del decided it would be better to do something to give back to the artists.
-So, she started her the Bajito Onda Prison and Street art gallery that collected everything from wood and leather works, to airbrushed bandanas (panos), to paintings.
+The charitable organization is now well-known for its extensive collection of prisoner art, made by members of the Bajito Onda family.
+Hendrixson started collecting after she was tapped to organize art shows where prisoners didn’t get a penny in return.
+She decided it would be better to have the means to give back to the artists.
+So, she started the Bajito Onda Prison and Street Art Gallery and collected everything from wood and leather works, to airbrushed bandanas (panos), to paintings.

-This month, Bajito Onda launched their clothing line of authentic Hispanic prisoner art.
-Funds from the sales will go directly into supporting Bajito Onda’s charitable works.
-They also hope it will inspire other prisoners to join the Bajito Onda family.
+This month, Bajito Onda launched a clothing line featuring authentic Hispanic prisoner art.
+Proceeds will directly support the organization’s charitable works.
+Hendrixson hopes the collection will inspire other prisoners to join the Bajito Onda family.